 The indicator used in the tetrazolium test for seeds is a colourless solution of the tetrazolium salt which is imbibed by the seed.
 Within the seed tissues it interferes with the reduction process of living cell and accepts hydrogen from the dehydrogenses.
 By hydrogenation of the 2, 3, 5 triphenyl tetrazolium chloride, a red stable and nondiffusible substance, triphenyl formagane, is produced in living cells.
-This makes possible to distinguish the red coloured living parts of seed from a colourless dead ones.
-In addition to completely stained viable seed and completely unstained non-viable seed, partially stained seed may occur.
-Varying proportions of necrotic tissues occur in different parts of these partially strained seed.
-Localisation and spread of necrosis in the embryo and on endosperm and the intensity of colour determine whether such seed are classified as viable or non-viable.
+This makes possible to distinguish the red coloured living parts of seeds from a colourless dead ones.
+In addition to completely stained viable seeds and completely unstained non-viable seeds, partially stained seeds may occur.
+Varying proportions of necrotic tissues occur in different parts of these partially strained seeds.
+Localisation and spread of necrosis in the embryo and on endosperm and the intensity of colour determine whether such seeds are classified as viable or non-viable